ajosedev/knowledge/notes/Ideas.md

 	Apparently different for ES2020 and async modules?
 Does ESM always result in a singleton?
 Does modules do anythign weird in same cases, e.g. React context?
+What about if an exported object references another export, does it go down the tree?
+	What if that second level of object is generated, when does that code get executed? e.g. file1 imports file2 object, file2 object spreads the object from file3. file3's object is optionally generated through something, e.g. `export const Object.keys(...`

 https://javascript.info/modules-intro
 https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/